michieltjampens/dcafs/docs/streammanager.md

 **Route data from or to a stream**

-* `ss:forward,source,id` Forward the data from a source to the stream, source can be any object that accepts a writable
+* `ss:streamid,request,requestcmd` Requestcmd is the cmd you'd use in telnet to request the data, do this in name of the stream.
-* `ss:connect,id1,if2` Data is interchanged between the streams with the given id's
+* `ss:id1,tunnel,id2` Data is interchanged between the streams with the given id's
 * `ss:id,send,data(,reply)` Send the given data to the id with optional reply

 ## XML